Mayor of Bucharest

 The office was created on 7 August 1864, when a new French-style local administration law was adopted.

-The two before last elections saw Sorin Oprescu elected as Mayor of Bucharest, for the first time in June 2008 and afterwards for a second term in June 2012.
+The two before last elections saw Sorin Oprescu elected as mayor of Bucharest, for the first time in June 2008 and afterwards for a second term in June 2012.
 On 6 September 2015, Sorin Oprescu was detained on suspicion of corruption and bribery charges.

 On 15 September 2015, he was replaced by a general council elected deputy-mayor for the remainder of his term which ended the following year.

-On 5 June 2016, Gabriela Firea was elected Mayor with 246,553 votes (42.97%) and she was sworn in on 23 June.
+On 5 June 2016, Gabriela Firea was elected mayor with 246,553 votes (42.97%) and she was sworn in on 23 June.

 On 27 September 2020, Nicușor Dan was elected Mayor and he was sworn in on 29 October.

+On 9 June 2024, Dan was re-elected as Mayor of Bucharest and started his new term in October, planning to focus more on the traffic problems of Bucharest, while renewing public transport still remains one of his priorities.
+On 18 May 2025, Dan was elected President of Romania, and took his office on 26 May, being replaced by Stelian Bujduveanu as acting Mayor of Bucharest.